roshangrg364/TODOApp/README.md

    - On delete all the data related to the todo will be deleted.

   #### How to complete todo?
   - User whom the todo is shared and the creator are accessible to close todo.
   - User can place a comment and click on close todo to complete the todo

+  #### How to Set Reminder ?
+  - Creator of todo and user whom the the todo is can set reminder for todo .
+  - Once reminder is set the particular user will be notified by a popup message at the time set as reminder

 # Have Fun !!